jason-dawnbreaktech/w11-rightclick-w32/readme.md

 ### Restoring the Windows 11 context menu

 Love it, hate it, the new context menu in Windows 11 has been polarizing.
-Use the simple PowerShell scripts in this repository to restore the pre-W11 right click context menu.
+Use the PowerShell scripts in this repository to restore the pre-W11 right click context menu.

 ## Functions